eliasnema/eliasnema.github.io/_posts/2019-08-28-getting-structured-back-to-sql.markdown

       JOIN regions                         <---- branch 2.3
 ```

 Another way to think about this: I need to get the name of a region for each district.
-Basically district_id, region_name, with the join condition on district_id.
-So it should be unique in the new branch.
-It's always good to double-check with simple query like:
+Basically, `district_id, region_name` with the join condition on `district_id`.
+It's always good to double-check the join condition with a simple query like:

 ```sql
 SELECT count(*)